 Be certain the electronic version, in PDF format is exactly as was approved by the Supervisory Committee.
 ETDs are to be checked for formatting, pagination, spelling, grammar, and typos by the student and the student's Supervisory Committee.

-Since errors may occur when converting from a word processor file to a PDF file, it is essential the student review the final version of the PDF file.
+Since errors may occur when converting from a word processor file to a PDF, it is essential the student review the final version of the PDF.

 After successfully uploading the dissertation, The Office of Graduate Studies will be notified electronically by ProQuest of the submission and asked to provide final approval.
 Final approval of the dissertation will not be granted if steps 1-4 above are not completed.